 Your locomotive is equipped with two neoprene rubber traction tires on each power truck.
 While these tires are extremely durable and long-lasting there may arise a time where they will need to be replaced.
-Should this occur, you will need to remove the trucks and truck sides on the truck block from the chassis in order to slip the new tire over the grooved drive wheel.
-We suggest you follow the disassembly instructions found in Fig. 9 to dissemble the chassis and truck blocks from the body.
+Should this occur, you will need to remove the truck sides from the truck block.
+In order to slip the new tire over the grooved drive wheel.
+The mounting screw location can be found in Fig 7.